Unpaid in-home care tops all of healthcare expenses in U.S.

 Finally, caregiving services are often split among family members helping to cover the private pay cost of care.
 At Home Nursing Care offers visits a few times a week or care hourly or around the clock.

-Finding a Geriatric Care Manager, also known as an Aging Life Care Manager, to do an assessment and create a plan for aging in place is another great option.
+Finding a Geriatric Care Manager, also known as an Aging Life Care Manager, to do an evaluation and create a plan for aging in place is another great option.
 You can access more information about care managers by clicking here.